 There is indeed a long-standing problem of spectacularly poor performance in this particular case of resource exhaustion.
 Especially interesting is that what is ordinarily a useful aid, namely the VAD bitmap, becomes the problem.
 At any given time, some of the user-mode address space has its allocation status optimised into the VAD bitmap for ready access.
 On searching for clear bits but finding none, the Memory Manager expands the bitmap to account for more of the address space, and then repeats its search.
 In the problem case, however, all the address space that is newly optimised into the bitmap is reserved.
 All the new bits are set.
 Each repeated search still finds no clear bits and the Memory Manager falls into a cycle of expanding and re-searching, ever slower as the bitmap gets ever larger.
-Eventually, the bitmap is as large as it can possibly be, now “optimising” allocation from the whole of user-mode address space.
-The expansions stop.
-There isn’t really a hang, but the realisation takes orders of magnitude more time than any real-world user should ever have patience for.
+Eventually, the bitmap is as large as it can possibly be.
+It has “optimised” allocation from the whole of user-mode address space.
+The expansions stop and allocation fails.
+There isn’t really a hang, but the realisation that allocation must fail takes orders of magnitude more time than any real-world user should ever have patience for.

-Sadly, since I am these days less capable of giving anything fresh attention, the need for it applies not just to my pages about memory management.
-Add that I have since mid-2020 aimed to rearrange my pages on kernel structures around what we know of which headers Microsoft defines them in, and I fear I shall easily be overwhelmed.
+Of course, the need for fresh attention applies not just to my pages about memory management.
+Add that I have since mid-2020 aimed to rearrange my pages on kernel structures around what the public symbol files tell of which Microsoft’s headers define which structures, and I fear I shall easily be overwhelmed.
 Still, I’ll try to do what I can.
 Who’s to know how long this revisit will hold my attention against all those other diversions, but let’s see where it runs…